yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 *Virtual Network design in Azure*

--   Document and diagram how you will build redundant Virtual Networks for Contoso.
+1. Document and diagram how you will build redundant Virtual Networks for Contoso.
 Address the following design points:

-    -   Must allow for connectivity between two regions close to the Cheyenne and Seattle data centers.
+    -   Must allow for connectivity between two regions close to the Cheyenne and Seattle data centers

     -   Address the need for redundancy and resiliency in the site-to-site VPN connectivity from Contoso's offices to Azure

     -   How will you design the address space and subnets to support Contoso's requirements?

-        Solution
+*Solution*

 -   West Central US and West US 2 will be used due to their proximities to the Cheyenne and Seattle offices.
 Virtual Network Peering will be implemented for connectivity between the regions.